sallyom/otel-kubeadm/README.md

 cp _output/bin/kubelet /bin/
 ```
 Modify cluster KubeletConfiguration and restart kubelet service
-Here are 2 different ways of configuring KubeletConfiguration.
-I do both,
-but probably only need 1 or the other.

-1)
 ```shell
 cd ../otel-kubeadm # checkout of this repository cp kubelet-trace-config.yaml /var/lib/kubelet/config.yaml